djkaty/Il2CppInspector/README.md

 ### 64-bit binaries

 Il2CppInspector does not currently support 64-bit IL2CPP binaries.
 64-bit Mach-O files will be parsed without crashing but there is currently no support for 64-bit CPU architectures so automatic inspection will fail.

+### Running tests

+Two Powershell scripts are provided to enable easy testing and debugging:

+* `generate-binaries.ps1` compiles every C# source file in `TestSources` as a separate assembly and outputs them to `TestAssemblies`.
+It then takes every assembly in `TestAssemblies` and compiles each one as a separate IL2CPP project twice: one for Windows x86 standalone and one for Android into the `TestBinaries`folder.
+It then calls `generate-tests.ps1`.
+* `generate-tests.ps1` generates a file called `Tests.cs` in the `Il2CppTests` project, containing one test per IL2CPP project in `TestBinaries`.
+This file will be compiled by the `Il2CppTests`project.
+You will then be able to see one test per IL2CPP project in Visual Studio's Test Explorer.

+The auto-generated tests generate a file in the test IL2CPP binary's folder called `test-result.cs` and compares it (whitespace-insensitive) with the corresponding project name `cs` file in `TestExpectedResults`.
+In this way, you can check for files with known structure that the analysis is being performed correctly, or step through the analysis of specific binaries in the debugger without having to change the project's command-line arguments.

 ### Problems